In this article:

 Why do I need life insurance with anxiety?

-• Mortgage/rent costs
+• Mortgage/rental costs

 • Household bills